devsjee/github-workshop/README.md

 # github-workshop
 Dated: July 07, 2018

-Create an account at https://github.com/
+I conducted a Github workshop as part of a summer program conducted by the CSE department of IIT Madras.
+The workshop included the following assignments.

 --------------------------
 First Assignment - Basics
 --------------------------

+1. Create an account at https://github.com/
-1. Clone the repository at https://github.com/devsjee/github-workshop.
+2. Clone the repository at https://github.com/devsjee/github-workshop.
-2. Inside the 'Assignment-1/participants' folder, create a new file in your name, for ex : Rahul.txt .
+3. Inside the 'Assignment-1/participants' folder, create a new file in your name, for ex : Rahul.txt .
-3. Add the following details about yourself in the file:
+4. Add the following details about yourself in the file:

     name:
     email: